 Frequently Asked Questions

-Q: How long do the batteries last on a single charge?
+Q: How long does one 4.0Ah battery last on a typical lawn?

 How It Compares